 SCRs for FALCON may include requirements analysis, design, development, integration & testing, and implementation, including any updates needed to product documentation.
-Typically, these activities involve the development of helper applications to assist end users with automating common, repetitive tasks in the system (such as importing and exporting various types of data and formatting that data), interfacing programs communicating with FALCON via the common operating APIs and the mapping and integration of additional data sources.
+Typically, these activities involve the development of Palantir helper applications, interfacing programs communicating with FALCON via the common operating APIs and the mapping and integration of additional data sources.

-ICE reserves the right to request FAR 52.227-14 (Alt IV) for any software development/modification/enhancement that is mutually determined a major SCR under this performance work statement.
+ICE reserves the right to request FAR 52.227-14 (Alt IV) for any software development/modification/enhancement that is considered a major SCR under this performance work statement.